M27afk/ecomm/README.md

 # Ecommerce website Front-end design
-This website is built using React and Styled components, gives a complete responsive design of the ecommerce shopping website
+This website is built using React and Styled components and gives a complete responsive design of the ecommerce shopping website

 # Find this page at ->
 https://ecomm-m27.netlify.app/

 # Features
--> Landing page with Announcement and Navigation panel with responsiveness -> Register and Login page
+-> Landing page with Announcement and Navigation panel with responsiveness <br/>
+-> Register and Login page <br/>
--> Categories Page
+-> Categories Page <br/>
--> Product Listing
+-> Product Listing <br/>
--> Newsletter
+-> Newsletter <br/>
--> Styled Footer
+-> Styled Footer <br/>